ciselab/CPS_repo_mining/analysis/grbl.md

 - Decimal places added to settings (for now).
 This may disappear in future pushes, but here for testing purposes.
 ### Antipattern Category
+X
 ### Keyword
 increase
 ### Note
+Not sure whether it falls under any category of performance anti-patterns.
+The improvement comes from parsing the number of decimals with a factor of 2 instead of 1 and printing a char[] instead of each decimal.

 ## Commit #19
 ### Hash